-Here in America, we got dealt a sad, undiverse card when it comes to snacks.
-One look at the snack aisle, and you’ll always spot a boring bag of Doritos, a family-sized bag of Lay’s Potato Chips, and worst of all, those styrofoam-esque cheese fingers that we call Cheetos.
+Here in America, we got dealt a sad hand when it comes to snacks.
+One look at the snack aisle and you'll only spot boring bags of Doritos, family-sized bags of Lay's Potato Chips, and worst of all, those styrofoam-esque cheese fingers that we call Cheetos.

-Japan’s snack industry towers over ours in terms of creativity and tastiness.
-Once you enter the world of Japanese snacks, there’s no going back.
+Japan's snack industry towers over ours in terms of creativity and tastiness.
+Once you enter the world of Japanese snacks, there's no going back!
+Here are some of the most unique and delicious Japanese snacks to satisfy your craving for better munchies.

 2. Wacky Kit Kats